aamoore/autoAPI/README.md

 <kbd><img src="http://adrianmoore.net/autoAPI/images/04ChooseFields1.png"></kbd>

 ... and the origin station and final destination for each service.
 We also choose to rename these fields as "ComingFrom" and "GoingTo" to provide more intuitive field names.
-Now click on the <UPDATE> button to store these selections in the database.
+Now click on the "Submit" button to store these selections in the database.

 <kbd><img src="http://adrianmoore.net/autoAPI/images/05ChooseFields2.png"></kbd>